carpentries-incubator/hermes_stat_inf_data_vis/episodes/04_python_data_vis_for_inference_and_storytelling.md

 ## Question

-Now that you know the dataset better, you can answer the question: what information can be *inferred* from this dataset?
 Which column contains values that could be dependent on other features, and thereby correlates with them?
 Would it be possible to predict the values of this column, given the values of one or more other columns in the dataset?